 Is contemporary worship is dead?
 Let’s see what we can do to bring it back to life.

-Over the past year as I’ve had the chance to visit some famous churches, I’ve noticed an overwhelming similarity to the worship: a bent towards performance with little spiritual depth.
+I’ve had the chance to visit some famous churches over the past few years and I’ve noticed an overwhelming similarity to the worship: a bent towards performance with little spiritual depth.

-A week before last Christmas I visited a big church who opened their service with the rock version of “Santa Claus is Comin’ to Town.”
+Once, the week before Christmas, I visited a big church who opened their service with the rock version of “Santa Claus is Comin’ to Town.”
 I don’t know what it was – maybe the lights, the smoke, the season – but I really thought I’d puke.
 I’ve never been a fan of doing secular songs in church.
 My philosophy is: can’t Jesus have at least 20 minutes of our musical attention a week?
 I can listen to secular music any time I want.

 Then the pastor cussed in the middle of his sermon.

 Actually this seems to be a trend, and not the first famous church last year where I’ve heard the pastor cuss during his sermon.
 I guess it’s the next step in our contemporary quest to be hip and relevant.